Hibernate Dialect Considerations

 NuoDB allows query optimizer hints to be passed to the query optimiser when processing SQL.
 Query optimizer hint(s) must be provided as a comment after SELECT in the format /*+ query-hint(s) */ — note the leading plus sign in the comment.

-From V22.0.0 the NuoDB dialect allows NuoDB query optimizer hints to be specified as a special case of QueryHints.HINT_COMMENT.
+From V22.0.0, the NuoDB dialect allows NuoDB query optimizer hints to be specified as a special case of a QueryHints.HINT_COMMENT.
 For example:

 /* Request that an ordered index is used.
 Note the optimizer hint MUST start with a plus. */